Crispó told Koora (2/1) that Argentina remain World Cup favourites even without Messi, and he outlined two conditions for ending the 64-year title drought | Goal.com Singapore

 The new World Cup format is a "double-edged sword", and the Tango shirt is altering the players' performance.

-Argentina can still beat "Ancelotti's Brazil", and I refuse to diminish Scaloni's achievement.
+Argentina can beat "Ancelotti's Brazil", and I refuse to diminish Scaloni's achievement.

-Comparing Messi with Maradona is futile; meanwhile, this is simply the best striker in Latin America.
+Comparing Messi with Maradona is futile; meanwhile, he remains the finest Latin American striker on the planet.

-Enzo is the perfect signing for Real Madrid, and here is my advice to Álvarez.
+Enzo is the perfect signing for Real Madrid, and here's my advice to Álvarez.

-With the 2026 World Cup set to begin in the USA, Canada and Mexico, the defending champions are ready to repeat and make history once more.
+With the 2026 World Cup set to kick off in the USA, Canada and Mexico, the defending champions are back in the spotlight, aiming to repeat their triumph and add another chapter to their legend.

-Against this backdrop, one of the Tango's all-time great strikers, Hernán Crespo, speaks exclusively to Koora about his nation's prospects, Lionel Messi's future, the battle of the stars, and the winning mentality that returned Argentina to the summit.
+In an exclusive interview with Koora, Tango legend Hernán Crespo discusses Argentina's title hopes, Lionel Messi's future, the battle of the stars, and the winning mentality that returned La Albiceleste to the summit.

-In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to breaking the team's historical curse, and credits Lionel Scaloni's Qatar triumph.
+In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to breaking the team's historical curse, and credits Lionel Scaloni for his success in Qatar.

 The conversation also covers the best current Latin American striker, the prospects for Julián Álvarez and Enzo Fernández, and the eternal debate between Lionel Messi and Diego Maradona.

-This interview is packed with insights and predictions ahead of a World Cup that promises to be exceptional, especially since Argentina has been drawn in a tricky group with Algeria, Jordan and Austria.
-Can Messi's teammates defend the title, and what does Crespo see in this generation that makes him believe they can make history once again?Now, on to the first part of the interview:
+With Argentina drawn in a challenging group alongside Algeria, Jordan and Austria, Crespo shares his insights and predictions for the tournament.
+Can Messi's teammates defend the trophy, and what does he see in this generation that convinces him they can make history again?Now, on to the first part of the interview: